biopet/biopet/docs/pipelines/carp.md

 biopet pipeline carp -config </path/to/config.json> -qsub -jobParaEnv BWA -run
 ~~~

-It is also a good idea to specify retries (we recomend `-retry 3` up to `-retry 5`) so that cluster glitches do not interfere with your pipeline runs.
+It is also a good idea to specify retries (we recomend `-retry 4` up to `-retry 8`) so that cluster glitches do not interfere
+with your pipeline runs.

 ## Getting Help

 If you have any questions on running Carp, suggestions on how to improve the overall flow, or requests for your favorite ChIP-seq related program to be added, feel free to post an issue to our issue tracker at [https://git.lumc.nl/biopet/biopet/issues](https://git.lumc.nl/biopet/biopet/issues).
+Or contact us directly via: [SASC email](mailto: SASC@lumc.nl)